top of page

 Sweet Talk: How Sugar Hijacks Your Health (Through the DIG Lens)

-The Chairside Moment That Started It All
+The Chairside Moment That Started It All: Understanding the Connection Between Sugar and Saliva

-The other day, I had a patient in my chair with very thick, ropey saliva, you know, the kind that clings to the mirror, strings between your fingers like melted cheese on pizza, and makes that unmistakable “slurp” sound in the saliva ejector.
+The other day, I had a patient in my chair with very thick, ropey saliva.
+You know the kind that clings to the mirror, strings between your fingers like melted cheese on pizza, and makes that unmistakable “slurp” sound in the saliva ejector?

-But as we continued his health review, more clues surfaced, some digestive discomfort and other signs that his system was under strain.
+When I asked if he’d been reaching for sweets more than usual, he grinned and admitted, “Yeah… lots of cookies.”
+But as we continued his health review, more clues surfaced.
+There was some digestive discomfort and other signs that his system was under strain.
+That sticky saliva wasn’t just about sugar; it was his body’s way of saying something deeper was off.

-In the DIG Framework (short for Digestion, Inflammation, and Genes), your mouth acts as an early-warning system.
+In the DIG Framework (short for Digestion, Inflammation, and Genes), your mouth serves as an early warning system.
+It often tells the story before the rest of your body does.

 Sugar and Oral Health: When Your Saliva Turns Sticky, It’s Not Random